rishii188/CognitiveGPT/README.md

 # Working Memory Simulator

 This is my dissertation project exploring how to simulate human working memory limits in AI agents.
-The goal is to restrict how much context the model can hold, then use summarisation and retrieval to maintain performance — similar to how people manage short-term and long-term memory.
+The goal is to restrict how much context the model can hold, then use summarisation and retrieval to maintain performance which is similar to how people manage short-term and long-term memory.

 ## Current components
 - `memory_buffer.py`: fixed-size buffer that summarises messages when they are evicted.